cghiban/django-playground/README.md

     [] - fix the html templates
-    [] - modify the tools to make use of the celery task [] - add new task for fetching the data (we can then download data from the browser) [] - dockerize app
+    [] - modify the tools to make use of the celery task [] - add new task for fetching the data (we can then download data from the browser) [] - use RabitMQ as a brocker instead of Redis
-    [] - make use of docker compose to run the server and workers